gcallah/work/chaps/weber.md

-# Does Weber's Thesis as to How Work Transformed Due to the "Protestant Ethic" Still Stand?
+# Does Weber's Thesis on the Protestant Ethic Transforming Work Still Stand?

 Gene Callahan